Godfrey Isaacs: Involvement in early broadcasting and the foundation of the BBC

 Isaacs was enthusiastic about using wireless for radio broadcasting and was behind the Marconi company broadcasting Dame Nellie Melba from its New Street works in Chelmsford, Essex on 15 June 1920.
-The installation of a longwave transmitter with a power of 6kW on 2500 metres was completed and on 15 January 1920 the first speech tests carried out.
+The installation of a longwave transmitter with a power of 6 kW on 2500 metres was completed and on 15 January 1920 the first speech tests carried out.
 A GPO licence for two 30 minute per day regular broadcasts was issued on 23 February 1920 with callsign MZX.
-Power was then increased to 15kW on 2750 metres (109kc/s) and regular broadcasts started on 6 March.
-Melba's performance in June was hailed as the first pre-announced broadcast of public entertainment in the world and was followed by performances from Lauritz Melchior and Dame Clara Butt.
+Power was then increased to 15 kW on 2750 metres (109kc/s) and regular broadcasts started on 6 March.
+Melba's performance in June was hailed as the first pre-announced broadcast of public entertainment in the world and was followed by performances from Lauritz Melchior and Clara Butt.
 When the station was forced to cease broadcasting, due to a complaint of interference, there was a sizeable protest from listeners and an experimental licence 2MT was granted for a station based at nearby Writtle, Essex from February 1922.
 Pressure then built for regular scheduled radio broadcasting in Britain.

 Among the obstacles Isaacs had to fight to change was the government's restriction on radio receiving licences.
 It had long limited the number to 4000 "men of good character" born in Britain who had to supply two good references.

 In a 2018 peer-reviewed paper entitled "Marconi Proposes: Why it's time to rethink the birth of the BBC" the media historian David Prosser from The University of Bristol used newly discovered material to show that the case for public service broadcasting was made by Godfrey Isaacs (then managing director of the Marconi Company) in a meeting at the General Post Office on 18 May 1922.